 Note: We support other independent artists and filmmakers through Kicking It Forward...

 We believe so strongly in supporting independent artists and filmmakers that we have made a commitment to give back 5% of the profits from this project directly to other independent film projects who also have Kickstarter campaigns.
 We have done this via www.kickingitforward.org.
 This is our way of recognizing the importance of contributions made by independent filmmakers to the arts.

 Although shooting a film in Afghanistan has been for us an absolute pleasure, there are some security issues that we have to manage when we are filming on site.
 However, this has never been our focus.
 As we move forward with the various stages of completing this work, we will keep all of our donors informed and aware of any security risks that might alter the timeline that we are setting forth to deliver this project.Learn about accountability on Kickstarter

 Please click on the following link:

-•All of the above, plus early access to the film in HD.Estimated delivery:Add $5 USD to ship outside the US
+•All of the above, plus early access to the film in HD.Estimated delivery:Ships anywhere in the world

 •All of the above, plus a limited edition bag of Creative Despite War designed by Shamsia Hassani.Estimated delivery: